aws-samples/aws-eks-samples/examples/eksctl/how-to-ubuntu-nodegroups/readme.md

 EOF
 ```

-## create the node groups - the config file will create 2 node groups with 1 worker node each
+## Create the node groups.

+Note: the config file will create 2 node groups with 1 worker node each

 `eksctl create nodegroup -f ubuntu-nodegroups.yml`